Stars mourn Whitney Houston at rousing New Jersey funeral

 She suffered a turbulent personal life and marriage to singer Bobby Brown, who said in a statement he left the service early after being repeatedly asked to move by security, who prevented him from seeing the daughter he shared with Houston, Bobby Kristina Brown, 18.

-"This was a day to honour Whitney," Brown said.
+"This was a day to honor Whitney," Brown said.
 "I doubt whether Whitney would have wanted this to occur."

 During the service, her cousin and famed soul singer Dionne Warwick read out a funeral poem and introduced music greats from the past and present, including Alicia Keys who said "it was so obvious the way she just crept into everybody's heart" before singing an emotional rendition of "Prelude to a Kiss."